JabRef/blog.jabref.org/_posts/2024-03-11-JabRef-20-years-start.md

 ---
-title: "20 years of JabRef - The beginning"
+title: "20 years of JabRef - The Beginning"
 categories: [Anniversary]
 ---